Stanford-NavLab/nerfstudio/README.md

 # Nerfstudio fork for Stanford NAV Lab

 This is a fork of the [Nerfstudio](https://github.com/nerfstudio-project/nerfstudio/) repository.
-It is used in the construction of Neural City Maps, a project by the Stanford NAV Lab.
+It is used in the construction of Neural City Maps and [Neural Elevation Models](https://github.com/adamdai/neural_elevation_models), projects by the Stanford NAV Lab.

-This branch (adam/terrain) is used for the Neural Elevation Models (NEMo) project, for terrain mapping and path planning.
-The `terrain_nerf` folder contains the code for the `terrain-nerfacto` method, which implements NEMo (a combined radiance field and height field).

 ## Installation